-In this section, CAV has compiled a list of frequently asked questions about business valuation, financing and transaction matters.
+In this section, Capital Assist has compiled a list of frequently asked questions about business valuation, accounting, financing and transaction matters.

 The Chartered Business Valuator (“CBV”) designation is the premier credential for professional business valuators and litigation support advisors in Canada.
 CBVs are financial professionals governed by the Canadian Institute of Chartered Business Valuators (“CICBV”).
 The benefits of engaging a CBV are that he/she as the appropriate training and experience and must follow the professional standards and Code of Ethics set by the CICBV.

 Fair market value is defined as the highest price available in an open and unrestricted market between informed, prudent parties acting at arm’s length, neither party under any obligation to transact, expressed in terms of money or money’s worth.

 The determination of fair market value is done in the context of a notional market, and therefore it considers conditions specific to the entities in question, industry and economy which may affect the associated profitability and risk of an investment therein.